List of street names in Harwell Parish.

 The Styles | 1970 | Proposed Jan 1970 as an historical name, by Harwell PC | HPC1970 |

-The Winnaway | traditional | Named in Fletcher’s 1967 Map of Harwell in 1600 Shown on 1804 Enclosures Map as The Winnow way Private Rd.
+The Winnaway | traditional | Named as Winnow Way in Fletcher’s 1967 Map of Harwell in 1600 Shown on 1804 Enclosures Map as Winnow Way Private Rd.
 No.2.
-Called Winnow Way until early 20th century. (winnowing means removing the chaff).
+Called Winnow Way until early 20th century (winnowing means removing the chaff).
+Track from Reading Rd to Campus called Winaway on OS maps since 1883, and current.
+Technically The Winnaway is only the service road to the housing at the north end of Winaway.
 It had WWII nickname of Burma Road, probably because it led to the Harwell aerodrome |

 Townsend | Townsend was the old road to Sutton Courtney. | ||

-Tyrrells Close | Presumably named after Timothy (or Maria) Tyrell, significant landowner on 1804 Enclosures Map | ||
+Tyrrells Close | 1960 | Presumably named after Timothy (or Maria) Tyrell, significant landowner on 1804 Enclosures Map. | P59/V0005/O |

 Wantage Road | Shown on 1804 Enclosures Map as Turnpike Road | ||

-Wellshead | traditional | Named in Fletcher’s 1981 Harwell Trail, map of Harwell in c1320 Shown on 1804 Enclosures Map, unnamed Some modern maps show it as Wellshead Lane.
-Name of Wellshead (no Lane) confirmed by PC in ~2010 |
+Wellshead | traditional | Named in Fletcher’s 1981 Harwell Trail, map of Harwell in c1320 Shown on 1804 Enclosures Map, unnamed OS1912 and some modern maps show it as Wellshead Lane.
+Name of Wellshead (no Lane) confirmed by PC in ~2010 although OS maps still show it as Wellshead Lane. |

 Fletcher81 |